mdzw/criss-cross/README.md

 Step One: Identical code for Human and Ogre
 -------------------------------------------
 Because the game is symmetrical, I knew I could compete on both ladders with the same code if I just wrote an abstraction of rows vs columns.
-So that's what I did, and I switched on the value of this.team.
+So that's what I did, and I switched on the value of ```this.team```.
 Once that was complete, I had instantly doubled the number of opponents I could play against.
 Since watching games develop was a huge part of my refinement process, this was a big help.

 Tile Scoring: Path-Based
 ------------------------